Rana0Ahmed/INSTANT-AI/Track 1_ Python for Data Science/Session 06/INFO.md

   - e.g. Data representation in data base.

 ## Tasks
--How to sort dictionary by keys.
+- How to sort dictionary by keys.

--Compare between Adjacency Matrix/List (Speed, Time, Memory, Applications).
+- Compare between Adjacency Matrix/List (Speed, Time, Memory, Applications).

--How does DFS and BFS work.
+- How does DFS and BFS work.

--Create your own library and use it.
+- Create your own library and use it.

--Create a function receives stack elements as inputs from user while not equal to zero.
+- Create a function receives stack elements as inputs from user while not equal to zero.

--Implement Unordered/Multi set in Python.
+- Implement Unordered/Multi set in Python.